Updated: Jun 9

 The world has been a witness to many upheavals and changes in the last few years.
-There are several reasons behind this like globalization, communication revolution, food & rapid air travel etc. One of the most important changes in the recent decades is that now people are able to change their looks according to their choice.
-Previously, the ability of surgeons was limited to healing diseased parts and bring them back to as normal as possible.
+There are several reasons behind this like globalization, communication revolution, food & rapid air travel etc. One of the most important changes in the recent decades is that now people are able to change and better their looks according to their choice.
+Previously, the ability of even the topmost of surgeons was limited to healing diseased parts and bring them back to as normal as possible.
 But with cosmetic plastic surgery, humans now have the ability to surpass the normal, reach out, and become supra-normal in their appearance.

 It's interesting to know that even in the past, many people used to think that the more beautiful you were, the more successful you’d become.
 In a noisy, extroverted world, beauty and success would become intertwined.
 But now, with the onset of the covid pandemic which has led many across the world into forced hibernation and deep introspection, many people are realizing that it's just not true.
 What matters most in life is your inner beauty and good health, which no one else can see or feel as well as you do.